jsummers/deark/technical.md

 Most file attributes (such as file ownership) are ignored when extracting files, but Deark does try to maintain the "executable" status of output files, for formats which store this attribute.
-The Windows version of Deark does not use this information, except when writing to a ZIP file.
+The Windows version of Deark does not use this information, except when writing to a ZIP/tar file.

 This is a simple yes/no flag.
 It does not distinguish between owner-executable and world-executable, for example.